30 Things To Do In The Netherlands – Suggested By Locals

 Madurodam is a charming miniature version of The Netherlands where you will find all the highlights and landmarks of the Netherlands.
 In addition, this lovely miniature city has its harbor, airport, and railway system.

-The city center of Rotterdam was destroyed during the second world war.
 However, Rotterdam has embraced modern architecture in its city center while rebuilding its city center to make the best of the center’s destruction during the war.

-That makes Rotterdam a Dutch city, providing a completely different perspective on life in The Netherlands.
 So please, read The 10 Best Rotterdam Tourist Attractions (Suggested By Locals) to learn more about this magnificent city.

 Tip: One of the most popular attractions in Rotterdam is to dine on top of the Euromast and enjoy the best view of Rotterdam that you can get.